Firearms, property, and drugs seized through Hamilton Police Service's Project KORA

 The police service formed Project KORA in April of this year.

-Police say in addition to the nearly 350 arrests, 267 grams of Fentanyl, 5.5 grams of methamphetamine, 16 grams of cocaine adollar valuend illegal oxycodone pills were seized.
+Police say in addition to the nearly 350 arrests, 267 grams of Fentanyl, 5.5 grams of methamphetamine, 16 grams of cocaine and illegal oxycodone pills were seized.

 Officers also took possession of various prohibited weapons including brass knuckles, knives, and a firearm.